Best Home Theater Subwoofers (2026)

 Best for Music: SVS SB-3000 R|Evolution (~$1,300) — Check price

-The newly launched SB-3000 R|Evolution inherits driver and amplifier technology from SVS's flagship 17-Ultra R|Evolution series.
+The SB-3000 R|Evolution inherits driver and amplifier technology from SVS's flagship 17-Ultra R|Evolution series.
 Its redesigned 13-inch high-excursion driver with flat-edge split-wind voice coil, powered by a 1,200W continuous MOSFET amplifier, delivers sealed-box bass down to 17 Hz with the speed and articulation that music demands.
-The 295 MHz Analog Devices DSP processor monitors power delivery, thermal conditions, and driver behavior in real time, while the forthcoming Auto Room EQ feature (Q1 2026 firmware) will automatically optimize in-room response.
+The 295 MHz Analog Devices DSP processor monitors power delivery, thermal conditions, and driver behavior in real time, and the Auto Room EQ feature (now available via firmware) automatically optimizes in-room response using a smartphone microphone.
 For music-first buyers willing to invest, this is the new sealed-sub benchmark. [src5, src4]

 Best Value Under $800: Hsu Research VTF-2 MK5 (~$759) — Check price